5th Conference of the Serbian Society for Ceramic Materials: 5CSCS-2019

 - Traditional Ceramics

 5CSCS-2019 will be hosted at the Faculty of Mechanical Engineering, University of Belgrade.
-Situated in the center of Belgrade, it is easily reachable by public transport and surrounded by many hotels.
+Situated in the center of Belgrade, it is easily reachable by public transport and surrounded by many hotels such as Constantine the Great, Zira, Holiday Inn Express, Metropole Palace etc. The conference dinner will be held at Vizantija boat.

 Address: Kraljice Marije 16, 11120 Belgrade